Croatian language: Language tutoring

+Language regulation

 There is no regulatory body that determines the proper usage of Croatian.
 However, in January 2023, the Croatian Parliament passed a law that prescribes the official use of the Croatian language, regulates the establishment of the Council for the Croatian language as a coordinating advisory body whose work will be focused on the protection and development of the Croatian language.
 State authorities, local and regional self-government entities are obliged to use the Croatian language.

 The current standard language is generally laid out in the grammar books and dictionaries used in education, such as the school curriculum prescribed by the Ministry of Education and the university programmes of the Faculty of Philosophy at the four main universities.
 In 2013, a Hrvatski pravopis by the Institute of Croatian Language and Linguistics received an official sole seal of approval from the Ministry of Education.

 The most prominent recent editions describing the Croatian standard language are: